MVIG-SJTU/DIRV/README.md

 Download [V-COCO](https://github.com/s-gupta/v-coco) dataset following the official instructions.

-You can find the file new_prior_mask.pkl [here](https://drive.google.com/drive/folders/14xXUb5l_SugfWiRXX3o8jgKXMNac1c7_?usp=sharing).
+You can find the files new_prior_mask.pkl [here](https://drive.google.com/drive/folders/14xXUb5l_SugfWiRXX3o8jgKXMNac1c7_?usp=sharing).
 Each element inside it refers to the prior probability that a verb (e.g. eat) is associated with an object category (e.g. apple).
+You should also download the combined training and valdataion sets annotations instances_trainval2014.json [here](https://drive.google.com/drive/folders/14xXUb5l_SugfWiRXX3o8jgKXMNac1c7_?usp=sharing), and put it in dataset/vcoco/coco/annotations.

 ### HICO-DET Dataset: